dsmndq/costoflivingsentiments_sg/readme.md

     ```

 3.  **Install dependencies:**
     Create a `requirements.txt` file with the content below, then run the installation command.
+Note that `streamlit` has been added for the web app.
     ```
     # requirements.txt
     pandas